SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Boston University Department of Psychological and Brain Sciences discussed personal experiences with mental health issues and motivations for pursuing the field.
+Students said most interesting question asked at Boston University Department of Psychological and Brain Sciences discussed personal connections to mental health issues and motivations for interest in the field, suggesting a focus on personal experiences and professional motivations during interviews.

 What was the most difficult question?

-Students said most difficult question asked at Boston University Department of Psychological and Brain Sciences discussed various topics such as career interests alignment with labs, writing a dissertation thesis sentence, commitment to being a clinician, and preferences for sub-areas.
-Additionally, if respondents mentioned MMI or nondisclosure, it indicates that the interview may have been in an MMI format with potential confidentiality agreements in place.
+Students said most difficult question asked at Boston University Department of Psychological and Brain Sciences discussed topics such as career aspirations, thesis writing, commitment to clinical practice, and personal interests in specific sub-areas.
+These questions may have been part of an MMI format, with some respondents possibly bound by a nondisclosure agreement.

 How long was the interview?